elastic/kibana/packages/kbn-config-schema/README.md

 ```

 __Notes:__
-* Using of `allowUnknowns` option is discouraged and should only be used in a handful of special cases.
+* Using `allowUnknowns` is discouraged and should only be used in exceptional circumstances.
 Consider using `schema.recordOf()` instead.
 * Currently `schema.object()` always has a default value of `{}`, but this may change in the near future.
 Try to not rely on this behaviour and specify default value explicitly or use `schema.maybe()` if the value is optional.

 #### `schema.recordOf()`